-FAFSA Students are required to complete the Free Application for Federal Student Aid (FAFSA) prior to requesting a loan.
-Upon completion of the verification process, and award notification, students are informed on the award letter that they may be eligible for student loans and are instructed to contact the Financial Aid office.
+Students are required to complete the Free Application for Federal Student Aid (FAFSA) prior to requesting a loan.

+2. Receive an award letter and have been packaged for eligible aid.

+Upon completion of the verification process and award notification, students are informed of potential eligibility for student loans.